TimoGuy/BTZC_game_engine/README.md

             - I found a random one off twitter.

 1. Code review.
-    - [ ] Fix `@COPYPASTA` tags where there are banks.
+    - [ ] ~~Fix `@COPYPASTA` tags where there are banks.~~
         - Do we want to do a pool?
 A different system?
         - There isn't a way to delete render objects. **That needs to get written before implementing the level loading/saving system.**
+    - [x] Rewrite render object pool to allow deleting and uses the same atomic access that physics objects and game objects use.
+        - Adds some tech debt with 3 copies of this pool system tho hahahahaha!
-    - [ ] Is the gameobject architecture wanted?
+    - [x] Is the gameobject architecture wanted?
+        - Answer: I think that for now the architecture with the scripting system is fairly good.
+I think that it works for now and being flexible for any new changes in the future should be the goal, so no rewrite atm.
-    - [ ] Should refactor to put data together in better ways?
+    - [x] Should refactor to put data together in better ways?
-        - [ ] Is this important to think about this early and would it create friction at the expense of performance?
+        - [x] Is this important to think about this early and would it create friction at the expense of performance?
+            - Answer: It's not important at this stage.
+We need to be flexible for any changes.

 1. Some misc pleasing things (cont.).
     - [ ] Add crouching.